MbuguaCaleb/angular_js_fundamentals/02-services-start/README.md

 The same instance of the service is available for the component and all its child components.

+The highest level we may add providers is the appmodule.ts then followed by the app.component.ts

 N/B
 We should not oveeride a service that was injected from parent to child another time by calling it again its the childs provider.

 This makes angular get confused since a service is automatically provided to all its children.

 Bringing a service into a component is now what i call injection.(My understanding)